medtrailtech/will-sdk-for-signature-windows/README.md

 ## Signature Compatibility

-Signature SDKs are available for:
+Signature Libraries are available for:

     * Windows
     * iOS